-The tubas are back.
-The Great North Woods Committee for the Arts presents the annual TubaChristmas at Trinity United Methodist Church on Bridge Street in Colebrook.
-TubaChristmas takes place at 1 p.m. on Saturday, Dec.
-17. This free public concert has become a beloved tradition in the Colebrook community.
+The Great North Woods Committee for the Arts presents the annual TubaChristmas at Trinity United Methodist Church on Bridge Street in Colebrook on Saturday, Dec.
+23, at 1 p.m.
+This free public concert has become a beloved tradition in the Colebrook community.
 The Methodist church is the perfect setting for the glorious sounds of tubas, euphoniums and baritone horns.

 Bob Amos & Catamount Crossing will be in Lancaster at the Rialto Theater on Tuesday, Nov.
 28, at 7 p.m.
 Hosted by the Great North Woods Committee for the Arts, this popular Bluegrass and Old-Time music band will provide a night of top-flight music.
 The event is co-sponsored by EXIT Realty Trailblazers.

 The fall Great North Woods Committee for the Arts concert series at the Colebrook Country Club kicks off at 7 p.m. on Friday, Sept.
 29 with the Nordic Fiddlers Bloc.
 The Nordic Fiddlers Bloc is a fiddle trio from Norway, Sweden and the Shetland Islands who swiftly gained a reputation for their gripping and unique blend of fiddle music since their inception in early 2009.